chihung93/volunteers-iOS/README.md

 ### Getting Help

-If you need help you can post your question in the `#vola` channel on the [Systers Open Source Slack](http://systers.io/slack-systers-opensource/).
+If you need help, you should first consult the available project documentation on the [wiki](https://github.com/systers/volunteers-iOS/wiki).
+If the wiki doesn't answer your question, you can post a question in the `#vola` channel on the [Systers Open Source Slack](http://systers.io/slack-systers-opensource/).
 You can tag `@connie` in the channel if you don't get a response to your question.

 ### Maintainers and contributors